 Bachelor of Arts degrees usually include 12 or more credits of foreign language study, while Bachelor of Science degrees include additional Natural Science (like Biology and Science Concepts) and Social and Behavioral Science courses (like Psychology and Economics).
 Students also apply their theoretical knowledge in real-world settings through professional internships.

-The B.A. in Intercultural Studies offers concentrations in Linguistics, Missions and Urban Studies at Johnson’s Florida campus.
-The B.S. program offers concentrations in Missions and Urban Studies.
+The B.A. in Intercultural Studies offers a concentration in Missions at Johnson’s Florida campus.
+The B.S. program offers a concentration in Missions.
 The Intercultural Studies major is offered at the Tennessee campus with additional concentrations.

 The Missions Concentration introduces students to the needs, opportunities, and challenges of ministering cross-culturally with a focus on the changing role of American missionaries and new strategies to share the gospel.
 Special attention is given to unreached people groups and the need for discipleship that leads to self-supporting indigenous churches capable of reproduction.